analysis-tools-dev/static-analysis/README.md

 ## Shell

+* [i-Code CNES for Shell](https://github.com/lequal/i-CodeCNES) - An open source static code analysis tool for Shell and Fortran (77 and 90).
 * [shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool that gives warnings and suggestions for bash/sh shell scripts

 ## Solidity